 The major in Philosophy may serve as the focus of a broad range of liberal arts courses or as the core of a concentrated study of philosophy, perhaps as preparation for graduate study in Philosophy, interdisciplinary programs in Humanities, or Law.
-Major in Philosophy, B.A.

 Grades: Students must pass courses at a grade of C- or better to count toward fulfillment of the major.
 Total Credit Hours: Students must earn a minimum of 40 credit hours in Philosophy to fulfill the major requirements.
 Requirements: